Hadar2001/Checkers-Game/README.md

-# 🏁 Checkers Game
+# Checkers-Game

-A classic Checkers game implemented in C# using Windows Forms.

----
+A C# WinForms application that implements a classic Checkers (Damka) game.
+The project allows users to play a standard two-player game or challenge a basic AI opponent.

-## 🎯 Features
+## Features

+- Classic Checkers rules and movement
-- Multiple board sizes (6×6, 8×8, 10×10)
+- Multiple board sizes: 6x6, 8x8, 10x10
-- Two-player local mode
+- Play against another player or versus the computer
+- Visual user interface built with Windows Forms
+- Real-time highlighting of valid moves
-- User-friendly graphical interface with buttons and score tracking
+- Turn-based logic with score tracking
-- Turn-based logic and automatic move validation
+- Fully object-oriented design with clear separation between game logic and UI
-- Winning and tie detection

----

-## 🧰 Tech Stack

-- C# with .NET Framework
-- Windows Forms
-- Visual Studio

----

-## 📁 Project Structure
+## Project Structure

 ```
 CheckersGameProject/
+├── GameLogic/          # Core game classes (Game, GameBoard, Move, Player, etc.)
+├── UserInterface/      # UI Forms (FormGameBoard, FormSettings)
+├── Images/             # Piece images (not included in repository)
-├── CheckersGame.sln               # Solution file
+├── Program.cs          # Entry point
-├── CheckersGameProject/          # Main project folder
+├── App.config          # Application configuration
-│   ├── GameManager.cs
-│   ├── GameBoard.cs
-│   ├── Player.cs
-│   ├── Enums/
-│   ├── Forms/
+├── CheckersGameProject.csproj
-│   └── ...
-└── .vs/                           # Visual Studio files
 ```

----

-## 🚀 Getting Started

-### Prerequisites
-- Visual Studio 2022 or later
-- .NET Framework 4.7.2 or higher

-### Build & Run
+## How to Run

-1. Open the `CheckersGame.sln` file in Visual Studio.
+1. Open `CheckersGame.sln` in Visual Studio.
-2. Press `F5` to build and run the project, or select **Start Debugging**.
+2. Build and run the project (`F5`).

----
+> Make sure to include piece images in the `Images/` folder for full functionality.

-## 📌 Notes
+## Requirements

-This project was developed as part of an academic assignment.
-Feel free to fork, modify, and explore.

----
+- .NET Framework 4.8 (or compatible)
+- Visual Studio 2019 or later

-## 📜 License
+## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).